 Before the scan, your child may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
 He or she may need an IV line through which the contrast dye is injected.

-Magnetic resonance imaging (MRI) scans
+Magnetic resonance imaging (MRI) scan

 MRI scans take longer than CT scans – often up to an hour.
 Your child may have to lie inside a narrow tube, which is confining and can be distressing, so sedation is sometimes needed.
 Newer, more open MRI machines may be another option, although they still require that your child be able to lie still.
 All MRI machines make loud buzzing and clicking noises that your child may find disturbing.
 Some places provide headphones or earplugs to help block this out.

-Ultrasound can be used to look at lymph nodes near the surface of the body or to look for enlarged organs inside the abdomen such as the kidneys, liver, and spleen.
+This test can be used to look at lymph nodes near the surface of the body or to look for enlarged organs inside the abdomen such as the kidneys, liver, and spleen.
 (It can’t be used to look at organs or lymph nodes in the chest because the ribs block the sound waves.)

-For these tests, the doctor or nurse injects a small amount of a slightly radioactive chemical into the bloodstream, which collects in areas of cancer or infection in the body.
-These areas can then be looked at with a special type of camera.
-The images from these scans are seen as "hot spots" in the body, but they don't provide much detail.
+Areas of bone changes appear as hot spots on the skeleton because they attract the radioactivity, but the image isn’t very detailed.
 If an area lights up on the scan, other imaging tests such as x-rays or CT or MRI scans may be done to get a more detailed look at the area.
 If leukemia is a possibility, a biopsy of the area may be needed to confirm this.

-Last Medical Review: 06/11/2012
+Last Medical Review: 04/17/2015

-Last Revised: 01/18/2013
+Last Revised: 02/03/2016